 There should be no confusion about how to request a bet on SkyBet because the feature is called exactly that – Sky Bet Request a Bet.
 If you come up with something that you want to bet on that you can’t find at the site (be sure to check request enquiries that have already been fulfilled) head over to X. When you’re there, tweet @RequestABet with your requirements using the #RequestABet hashtag.
 There’s also a handy tool on the Sky Bet app which allows you to bypass X.

-This is another bookmaker that doesn’t exactly shout about the feature, but you can use it at Boylesports in much the same way as at Bet365.
+This is another bookmaker that doesn’t exactly shout about the feature, but you can still use it at Boylesports.
 Head over to X and tweet @BoyleSports being sure to include the term ‘request a bet’.
 The team will then pass your wager on to the traders to see if they can come up with some odds for you.

 We’ve already outlined how to use this feature at William Hill, so we won’t repeat ourselves too much here.
 Just tweet @WilliamHill using the #YourOdds hashtag and your query will be processed as described earlier.